 Prohibits CDCs From Refusing Care to a Patient Based on Who Is Paying for the Patient's Treatment.
-Under the measure, CDCs and their governing entities must offer the same quality of care to all patients.
-They cannot refuse to offer or provide care to patients based on who pays for patients' treatments.
+Under the measure, CDCs and their governing entities are required to offer the same quality of care to all patients and they cannot refuse to offer or provide care to patients based on who pays for patients' treatments.
 The payer could be the patient, a private entity, the patient's health insurer, Medi-Cal, Medicaid, or Medicare.